serverless/serverless/docs/providers/fn/cli-reference/deploy.md

 This is the simplest deployment usage possible.
 With this command Serverless will deploy your service to the configured Fn server.

 ## Options
-- `--noDeploy` or `-n` Skips the deployment steps and leaves artifacts in the `.serverless` directory.
 - `--verbose` or `-v` Shows all stack events during deployment, and display any Stack Output.
 - `--function` or `-f` Invoke `deploy function` (see above).
 Convenience shortcut